Best Careers After BCom Degree

 5. FinTech Courses

-- Blockchain fundamentals and its applications in finance.
+- Principles of blockchain and its application in finance.

-- Cryptocurrency and its impact on traditional banking.
+- Cryptocurrency and the disruptive effect of crytpocurrency on traditional banking.

-- Machine learning for risk management and fraud detection.
+- The use of machine learning for risk management and the fight against fraud.

-The growing need for FinTech professionals means you could land roles such as FinTech Specialist, Blockchain Developer, or Crypto Analyst.
+The demand for FinTech professionals is steadily increasing, due to which you will be assigned positions like FinTech Specialist, Blockchain Developer, or Crypto Analyst.

 After acquiring technical skills, you can pursue several promising career paths.
 Here are some top options for B.Com graduates with technical expertise: